Features & comparison of strobes for compact & dSLR underwater cameras

 - Sea & Sea YS-110a - Faster refresh rate than the YS-110, 1.5 seconds on a full dump.
 Good choice for macro & wide angle.
 Has an optical TTL feature.
 They are used by compact and dSLR users.

-- Sea & Sea YS-D1 strobe - great specs, this strobe is small and very powerful, and will be released in late April 2012.
+- Sea & Sea YS-D1 strobe - great specs, this strobe is small and very powerful.
 This is a top choice for underater photographers.

 - YS-250 - Professional level, very strong, larger & heavier, made for wide-angle.
 Ultra-fast recycle time.